 But it worked out in the end.
 There are instances like that in the world which, you know, as a procurement professional, you will come across where you’re in a situation where it makes no sense what the strategy is.
 You’ve got to fight some battles and influence people and do it in the proper way, for example, showing evidence, data, building all the data sources from the internal teams to show this product doesn’t work from a technical perspective.

-How can you think procurement leaders can lead the organizations in creating better and healthier spend cultures?
+How do you think procurement leaders can lead the organizations in creating better and healthier spend cultures?
 How can they be the pioneers in this movement?

 Leadership Should Have a Long-Term Vision